maciejmilgiewicz/macmil/README.md

 # Macmil UI Tests #
-This project automates UI tests of the responsive website with each scenario starting on the home page.
+This project automates UI tests of the responsive website in desktop and mobile mode with each scenario starting on the home page.
 It provides two scenarios:

 - filling of the sign up form